 No. Experience has shown that Oxford Houses work for both men and women, but not in the same house.

 Q. What happens if a House Member ‘slips”?

-If the majority of residents believe that any member has relapsed by use of alcohol or drugs and/or shows disruptive behaviour, s/he is reported to the Housing Supervisor.
-If it is determined that person has consumed drugs or alcohol, the House has the power to immediately evict.
+If the majority of residents believe that any member has relapsed by use of alcohol or drugs and/or shows disruptive behaviour, the incident is promptly reported to the Housing Manager.
+If it is determined that person has consumed drugs or alcohol, the House has the power to an immediate release.